-I Prize in the design competition for a Monument to the Cursed Soldiers
+I Prize in the design competition for the Anti-communist Partisans’ Monument

-- How to symbolically depict all Cursed Soldiers, heroes acting in the underground, often anonymous, lonely, trapped, stabbed, imprisoned and erased?
+- How to symbolically depict all anti-communist partisans, heroes acting in the underground, often anonymous, lonely, trapped, stabbed, imprisoned and erased?

 - How to create a work of sculptural art, which is also a modern composition enriching the space in the city day and night, often viewed only from the windows of a car or public transport?